Metropoli project 2000

 His parents are living in Wythall, just south of Birmingham and Robert goes to school at King Edward VI Grammar in Stratford on Avon between 1950 and 1955.
 He marries Eunice Coleman in Solihull in 1958; in 1970 he marries Hilary

-Welch in Lichfield and in 1983 he marries Linda Walsh.
-Robert was a surveyor and a director of Wyche Homes Ltd. They now live in mid-Devon.
+Welch in Lichfield and in 1983 he marries Linda Walsh (1944-2015).
+Robert was a surveyor and a director of Wyche Homes Ltd. They lived in mid-Devon.

 Ernest William and Priscilla Scott and Amy Stevenson